X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 Upon return, a set .C flag indicates that the device or file does not support `MCIOUT`, and the program needs to write the data byte-by-byte using the `CIOUT` call instead.

 If `MCIOUT` is supported, .C is clear and .X (lo) and .Y (hi) contain the number of bytes written.
+*It is possible that this is less than the number of bytes requested to be written!
+(But is always greater than 0)*

 Like with `CIOUT`, the status of the operation can be retrieved using the `READST` KERNAL call.
 If an error occurred, `READST` should return nonzero.